GFDRR/rdl-jkan/_datasets/mdg-haz-fl-fpf.md

 ---
 schema: rdl
-title: SWIO RAFI Madagascar Tropical Cyclone Storm Surge
+title: SWIO RAFI Madagascar Tropical Cyclone Pluvial Flood
 category:
   - Hazard
 notes: This data set was produced with financial support from the European Union in the framework of the ACP-EU Natural Disaster Risk Reduction Program, managed by the Global Facility for Disaster Reduction and Recovery (GFDRR).